JatinSinghBisht01/Aerothon_6.0_CodeByte/README.md

 This project is made for the Final Round of Airbus Aerothon 6.0.

-Contributions to the Aircraft Fault Detection Platform project are welcome!
+Contributions to the Fly Detector Platform project are welcome!
 If you have any ideas, suggestions, or bug reports, please feel free to open an issue or submit a pull request.
 Please make sure to follow the project's code of conduct.

 ## Security